Czechoslovakian Air Force

 |2nd Sqn 47th Recce Regt||10th Air Army||Hradec Králové||Su-22M-4||8||Fitter K|

-To fulfill the close support ground attack function (Assault in Soviet terms) in close cooperation with army units, Czechoslovakia, as well as most other WP countries, acquired the Su-25 Frogfoot, the Soviet equivalent to the American A-10 Warthog.
+To fulfill the close support ground attack function (Assault in Soviet terms) in close cooperation with army units, Czechoslovakia as well as most other WP countries, acquired the Su-25 Frogfoot.
 In the late 1980s the Soviets produced well over 1000 of these aircraft and 36 Su-25K were sent to the Czechs, plus two dual control trainers (Su-25UBK).
-In Northern Fury Soviet production of the Su-25T was increased and some of the older Su-25Ks were distributed to WP countries, in this case an additional 12 were provided, adding a third squadron to the ORBAT.
+In Northern Fury Soviet, production of the Su-25T was increased and some of the older Su-25Ks were distributed to WP countries, in this case an additional 12 were provided, adding a third squadron to the Order of Battle.

 |1st Sqn 30th Aslt Regt||34th F/B Div||Pardubice||Su-25K||16|